ibm-cloud-docs/vpc/bs_snapshots_manage.md

 {: #snapshots-remote-copy-create-cli}
 {: cli}

 You can create a cross-regional copy of a snapshot by using the `snapshot-create` command with the `--source-snapshot-crn` option and the source snapshot CRN, which creates a snapshot in the target region by using the CRN of a snapshot from the source region.
 The created snapshot uses the customer-defined encryption key if the CRN of an encryption key was also specified.
+The source snapshot must in Stable status for the copy to be created successfully.

 ```sh
 ibmcloud is snapshot-create --name my-cli-snapshot-crc --source-snapshot-crn crn:v1:bluemix:public:is:us-south:a/a1234567::snapshot:r006-b9590a48-63a3-445e-b819-3f2c0b82daf8